ST. FRANCIS IN THE VALLEY

 9:00 a.m. in the chapel

 On the second Saturday of each month, at 4 p.m., we will have our monthly Saturday Communion service.
-It is a relaxed, contemporary Eucharist, held in the Parish Hall, and lasting about 45 minutes.
+It is a relaxed, contemporary Eucharist, held in the Chapel, and lasting about 45 minutes.

 office hours